-Best Waterproof Cameras iMore 2021
+Best waterproof cameras iMore 2021

 The best digital camera is the one that fits your shooting style.
 If you favor underwater or action photography that takes place anywhere, but on dry land, you're going to need a waterproof camera.
 The best waterproof camera out there today is the Olympus Tough TG-6.
 It's built tough, is waterproof and shockproof, and takes 4K video.
 Whether you're looking for a budget model, an action camera, or a basic waterproof shooter, check out some of our favorite models this year.

-- Best Overall: Olympus Tough TG-6
+- Best overall: Olympus Tough TG-6 - Base style - Red

-- Best for Action: GoPro HERO9 Black - Waterproof Action Camera
+- Best for action: GoPro HERO9 Black - Waterproof Action Camera

-Best Overall: Olympus Tough TG-6
+Best overall: Olympus Tough TG-6

 The Olympus Tough TG-6 makes our list of the best Olympus cameras every year.
 This tiny camera is small enough to tuck in a pocket or backpack while remaining big on specs.
 It's built to be durable, and it's perfect for adventure and action photography.
 The shockproof, dust-proof Olympus Tough TG-6 is waterproof down to 50 feet, so it's at home on the beach, the surfboard, or underwater.